226 – Commendations, Awards, Nominations, Pins, and Ribbons

 6. Safe Driving (green with white stripes)

 Awarded by the Sheriff to a person or group for best or most improved driving record.
-The below criteria will apply to employees assigned to the Law Enforcement Command and specified employees in the Criminal Justice Command:

 Employees must have been assigned to a driving position for consecutive years within the areas below.
 A calendar year runs from January 1st through December 31st.
-During this specified time, an employee will not have been:
+During this specified time, an employee will should not have been:

 a.
 Involved in an “at-fault” fleet crash or